 Jhonattan Arango, founder of Anemos Art Preservation

-Jhonattan Arango Founder
+Jhonattan Arango

 A Hospital Corpsman in the U.S. Navy before civilian life, he later earned a degree in graphic design and focused on studio arts.
-The format led him to muralism, which deepened further through community painting.
-His work has been commissioned by municipalities, public art programs, and private clients.
-He has served as a grant panelist for the Houston Arts Alliance.
-In 2024, The Offering, a 50'×12' mural sculpture, entered the City of Dallas Permanent Public Art Collection under a projected twenty-year lifespan.
+His format led him to muralism, which deepened further through the incorporation of community painting as part of the practice.
+Jhonattan has served as a grants panelist for the Houston Arts Alliance for a number of years and is passionate about community engagement and public activations.

 Then came a conversation with a Public Art Program Manager whose city had commissioned over three hundred murals and no longer had a way to maintain them.
 Some were fading, some were tagged, and some were simply old.
-Recommissioning was expensive, and tracking every artist for a repaint wasn't realistic.
-The city was spending real money on work that wasn't built to last, and the program was starting to pull back.
+Recommissioning was expensive and tracking every artist for a touchup wasn't realistic.
+The city was spending real money on work that wasn't built to last, and over time, that can create a lot of tension within an art program.
+That conversation made the problem undeniable, and Anemos followed from it.

 The practice